 The cost of consultations with SRH physicians varies among different physicians.
 For example, Dr. Sandrine Atallah, a renowned sexologist, charges $120 per consultation on DRAPP.
 Her fee is considered high-end, especially since she is one of the few specialists offering sexual medicine services in Lebanon.

-Fees vary from one physician to another, ranging from as low as $20 for some physicians in Egypt to as high as $120.
+Fees vary from one physician to another, ranging from as low as $20 for some physicians in Egypt to as high as $120 in Lebanon.

 “I do charge a lower fee for teleconsultations compared to in-clinic visits because, in the clinic, I am also physically examining my patients,” explained Dr. Abou Ghannam.
 On DRAPP, she charges $60 and may charge $40 for shorter consultations.